suxess-it/kubriX/README.md

 Also, at the end of the installation you get a summary of the URLs and credentials per tool.
 Unfortunately some infos are masked, we are working on that.

-## onboarding teams and apps on the platform
+## Onboarding teams and apps on the platform

 Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
-There is explained how to modify which gitops-Repos.
+There is also explained how to modify which gitops-Repos to onboard new teams and new applications.

 Of course our portal helps to onboard teams and apps easier.
 However, currently we are facing some issues when login into the portal in a codespace via github login.
 OAuth and Browser-Codespaces don't seem to work together at the moment.
 We will try tofix thatin the future.
 In the meantime you can start your codespace in your local VSCode.
 There it should work.

-## known issues
+## Known issues

 In local VSCode you can also use this devcontainers.
 If you want to rebuild them from scratch you need to do the following: